SkyworkAI/UniPic/README.md

 This project is licensed under [MIT License](LICENSE).

 ## Citation
-If you use Skywork-R1V in your research, please cite:
+If you use Skywork-UniPic in your research, please cite:
 ```
 @misc{skywork2025unipic_code,
   title={Skywork-UniPic: Unified Autoregressive Modeling for Visual Understanding and Generation},